Soccer-Ozil disappointed after being axed from Arsenal's Premier League squad

 Ozil, who is under contract with Arsenal until June 2021 and earns a reported 350,000 pounds ($456,645) per week, has not played for manager Mikel Arteta's side this season.

-The German playmaker, who last played for the Gunners in March, was also axed from their Europa League squad earlier this month.
+The German, who last played for the Gunners in March, was also axed from their Europa League squad earlier this month.

 "I'm really deeply disappointed by the fact that I have not been registered for the Premier League season for the time being," he said in a statement on Twitter on Wednesday.